 Dr. Aysha Butt is the Medical Director of FROM MARS, and is a GP Partner at Woodcote NHS Medical Practice.

 We’re here to give you everything you need to know about your thyroid and hair loss, including a reassuring note on how common the issue is.
-For instance, did you know 1 in 20 people in the UK will experience a thyroid issue in their life?
-If you’re worried you might have a thyroid problem, you’re not alone.
+For instance, did you know 12% of Americans will experience a thyroid issue in their life?
+If you’re worried you might have a thyroid problem you’re not alone.

 What is your thyroid?

 Take your hand and place it gently on your Adam’s apple.
 Your thyroid gland sits just beneath this.
 It may look small, but this butterfly-shaped piece of tissue plays a crucial part in all of your bodily functions.
 Your thyroid is responsible for your body’s metabolism, which is how your body converts food into energy.

 But the thyroid gland is also important because it produces two hormones that feed nearly every cell in your body: triiodothyronine (T3) and thyroxine (T4).
 T3 and T4 regulate everything from breathing to digestion, but how do they affect your hair?

 Each strand of hair on our bodies begins to grow at the root, located at the base of the hair follicle.
 Then the surrounding blood vessels ‘feed’ the root so that the hair can grow.
 The hair eventually pushes up through the skin, passing by sebaceous (oil) glands as it goes, to keep it soft and shiny.
 Your hair will grow for a while but eventually falls out as it’s replaced by newer hairs.